Crawford, Colorado

-The Town of Crawford is a Statutory Town in Delta County, Colorado, United States.
-The town population was 403 at the 2020 United States Census.
+The Town of Crawford is a statutory town in Delta County, Colorado, United States.
+The town population was 403 at the 2020 United States census.
 The surrounding mesas and valleys support a farming and ranching community.

 History

 Crawford was founded in 1882.
 The town was named for George A. Crawford, governor-elect of Kansas and a founder of Grand Junction, Colorado.
-A post office has been in operation at Crawford since 1883.
+The Crawford, Colorado, post office opened on April 14, 1883.

 Pioneer Days

 For 40 years during the second weekend in June, Crawford Country holds a town festival called Pioneer Days, starting with a parade and ending with a fireworks display over the reservoir at Crawford State Park.

-The Pioneer Days' schedule usually includes a locally-produced Melodrama starting on Thursday evening and followed by 2 shows on Saturday.
+The Pioneer Days' schedule usually includes a locally produced Melodrama starting on Thursday evening and followed by 2 shows on Saturday.
 Friday evening includes a benefit auction, baking contest, and Fire Auxiliary BBQ dinner at Town Hall.
 Saturday includes craft booths, throwing a horseshoe, and racing outhouses.
 The finale is the fireworks display on Saturday evening at Crawford State Park.